martinthomson/escape-report/draft-thomson-escape-report.md

   by the technique.

 Sites bundled with Web Packaging can additionally be constructed in a way that ensures that they render without needing any additional network access.
-The page-construction techniques that AMP requires produces this effect.
-Using these - or similar techniques - makes it possible to provide near-instantaneous navigation.
-Though this is not a property that Web Packaging aims to provide, the design is strongly motivated by the ability to provide this capability.
+This makes it possible to provide near-instantaneous navigation.
+The proposed changes to web navigation in support of loading Web Packages is designed to support this use case.

 Workshop participants recognized the value of web performance for usability, as well as for business metrics like retention and bounce rates.
 Such improvements